 Undergraduate Prerequisites: ENG ME 308 or ENG EC 381; ENG EC 127 or knowledge of a general purpose programming language.

 Modeling of discrete event systems and their analysis through simulation.
 Systems considered include, but are not limited to, manufacturing systems, computer-communication networks, and computer systems.
 Simulating random environments and output analysis in such contexts.
 A simulation language is introduced and is the main tool for simulation experimentation.
-Meets with ENG ME 514; students may not receive credit for both.
+Same as ENG ME 514; students may not receive credit for both.